Devolutions/IronRDP/ARCHITECTURE.md

 researchers, elaborates on why it is important to keep build times low.

-**Architectural Invariant**: unless the performance, usability or ergonomic gain is really worth it the amount of [monomorphization] incured in downstream user code should be minimal to avoid binary bloating, and keep the compilation as parallel as possible.
+**Architectural Invariant**: unless the performance, usability or ergonomic gain is really worth it, the amount of [monomorphization] incured in downstream user code should be minimal to avoid binary bloating and to keep the compilation as parallel as possible.
 Large generic functions should be avoided if possible.

 [developer-productivity]: https://www.computer.org/csdl/magazine/so/2023/04/10176199/1OAJyfknInm
 [monomorphization]: https://rustc-dev-guide.rust-lang.org/backend/monomorph.html